 Articles for Section A of the ADRY - the subject of this Call - should be original and not under consideration for publication by another journal.
 An article should not exceed 10 000 words, including footnote references.
+The introduction to the article should be preceded by a summary of not more than 250 words.
 When preparing articles for submission, contributors are advised to follow the guidelines which are available on the ADRY website under ‘Submissions’.

 The editors will consider only material that complies with the following requirements:

 - The submission must be original.

 - The submission should not already have been published or submitted elsewhere.

 - Articles that do not conform to the African Disability Rights Yearbook style guidelines will be rejected out of hand.

 - The African Disability Rights Yearbook utilises plagiarism detection software.
 Please ensure that submissions do not infringe other persons’ intellectual property rights.

 - Papers should average between 5 000 and 10 000 words (including footnotes) in length.